 武井智彦 (2021) 動作の遅れを克服する予測のしくみ. 体育の科学. [review, in Japanese]

-Dexterous hand movements are a motor function that evolved specifically in primates and are fundamental to our everyday and cultural activities.
-For the control of these hand movements, various evolutionarily distinct neural pathways have been shown to be involved, but their functional differences are still unidentified.
-We have electrophysiologically recorded neuronal activity involved in hand movements from the spinal cord, brain stem and cerebral cortex of NHPs during grasping tasks and have identified differences in their physiological and anatomical properties.
-We believe that these results will reveal the neural basis underlying the evolution of skilful paw movements in primates and the mechanisms of functional recovery after injury in the central nervous system.
+Dexterous hand movements are a highly developed motor function in primates and are fundamental to our everyday and cultural activities.
+Multiple evolutionarily distinct neural pathways contribute to the control of these movements, but their functional differences remain unclear.
+By electrophysiologically recording neuronal activity related to hand movements from the spinal cord, brainstem, and cerebral cortex of non-human primates during grasping tasks, we aim to identify the physiological and anatomical properties of these pathways.
+These findings will help reveal the neural basis for the evolution of skilled hand movements in primates and the mechanisms of functional recovery after injury to the central nervous system.

 Selected publications [+]